iAM-AMR/iAM.AMR.DOC/source/00_main/prostructure.rst

 ~~~~
 The Genomics Research and Development Initiative (`GRDI <http://grdi-irdg.collaboration.gc.ca/eng/index.html>`_) funds genomic research across the federal science portfolio.
 A specific focus of GRDI is the development of shared priority projects (i.e. projects involving multiple federal departments).
 The GRDI-AMR project (2016 – 2021) is a nine million dollar shared priority project lead by Ed Topp at AAFC, which aims to use genomics to understand how the development of AMR in the agri-food production system impacts human health.

-The project is broadly divided into five working groups; the IAM.AMR project is a significant, evergreen deliverable from work package five.
+The project is broadly divided into five working groups; the iAM.AMR project is a significant, evergreen deliverable from work package five.